martinbutt/pm3000/README.md

 # PM3000 - Premier Manager 3 Game Add-on

-PM3000 is an add-on for Premier Manager 3, which allows you to load your save games to use additional functionality.
+PM3000 is an extension for Premier Manager 3 (Standard or Deluxe) that lets you load your save games and add extra tooling on top of the classic DOS experience.

+You must already own an original copy of Premier Manager 3 or Premier Manager 3 Deluxe to use this project.
+PM3000 reads and manipulates the existing GAMEA/GAMEB/GAMEC files from that installation so it cannot run standalone.

 The new features are intended to overcome some of the game's annoyances.
 - Change Team - This screen allows you to switch to a new team, unlocking the ability to start the game as your favorite team.